adriacv17/datafun-07-ml-predictive/README.md

 a.
 Add and commit all your changes with a commit message "Initialized repo"<br>
 b.
 Push your changes to GitHub

-#### Task 1 - Verify Repository
-1. Take a screenshot of your GitHub project repository after you've pushed these changes to GitHub.
-2. Display the screenshot as evidence of task completion.

 ### Task 2 - Work Through Chapter 10 <br>
 Read and work through Chapter 10 - Object-Oriented Programming - and understand the examples. <br>